tideways/profiler/README.md

 # QafooLabs Profiler Client

-PHP client Library for the QafooLabs Profiler to use in your projects if you dont want or cannot use the pecl extension.
+PHP client Library for the QafooLabs Profiler.

+Sign up for beta: https://profiler.qafoolabs.com

 ## Installation

-There are three ways to install the Profiler Client:
+There are two ways to install the Profiler Client:

-1. Use the QafooLabs Profiler PECL Extension
-   Download the `qafooprofiler.so` for your architecture from the Downloads page put it into `/usr/lib/php5/<yourapiversion>/qafooprofiler.so` and integrate in php.ini
-2. Use Composer to install this library with:
+1. Use Composer to install this library with:

    ```json
    {